Mission Control installation requirements

 CPU and RAM setting concepts

 The precise amount of RAM required depends on the workload and is usually tuned based on observation of Garbage Collection (GC) metrics.
 For RAM, you should set the memory requirements to double the heap size.
 By default, the JVM allows processes to use as much off-heap memory as the configured on heap memory.
-With a heap size of 8GB, the JVM may use up to 16GB of RAM, depending on off-heap memory usage.
+With a heap size of 8GB, the JVM might use up to 16GB of RAM, depending on off-heap memory usage.
 Follow this rule to simplify memory allocation: Set the heap size to a reasonable value that matches the available memory on the worker nodes.
 For example, given 32GB RAM per worker node and extra processes such as metrics or log collectors and Kubernetes system components that need to run, you should set your heap size to 8GB, and memory requests to 16GB.
 If GC pressure is too high, you can raise those values to 12 and 24GB, respectively.
 During the installation process, allow the monitoring stack to run on the DSE, HCD, or Cassandra nodes to enable scheduling Mimir and all on the same worker nodes.
-This considers all infrastructure instances available for scheduling, which may lead to unexpected utilization of hardware resources.
+This considers all infrastructure instances available for scheduling, which might lead to unexpected utilization of hardware resources.
 In production, you should separate these into different node pools.
 You can set the CPU requests to a minimum-for example, 1 core, to allow scheduling all components concurrently.
 Processes continue to use as many cores as possible.
 Note that in production, despite scheduling the monitoring stack and the DSE, HCD, or Cassandra pods on separate node pools, you still need to leave some RAM available for system pods that allow Kubernetes operations such as networking.
 For example, if you have 48GB RAM per worker, leave 1GB to 2GB for those extra pods by setting your resource requests to around 46GB.

 See further considerations for database instance sizing in the HCD, DSE, and Cassandra planning guides.